 Does this mean I just put them on the court, then stand back and watch?
 Of course not!
 I provide information and feedback.
 I guide them in the direction of possible solutions to the problems they face.
 This is something I do, though, in the knowledge that they may come up with an effective solution on their own that’s different from mine.

-My belief is when you trust players to do things themselves and show them that faith they are more relaxed and bought into the process.
+My belief is when you trust players to do things themselves, and show them that faith, they are more relaxed and bought into the process.
 The result is more joy in their play, which generally produces better performances.
-Also, lessons players learn for themselves tend to take hold quicker and more firmly than those provided to them.
+Also, lessons players learn for themselves tend to take hold more firmly than those provided to them.

 Focus on the mental aspects